TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store.md

 tags: gear
 ---

 A few weeks ago I described our [heat pump installation]({% link _posts/2025-10-27-vaillant_arotherm_heat_pump.md %}), which included a mystery hot water system.
-There was more than enough to say about the heat pump itself.
-The mystery hot water system deserves its own post.
-As you'll see, it also needed a few weeks to work some of the kinks out.

 The mystery hot water system, as some of you already guessed, is a prototype Heat Geek NanoStore.

 Traditionally, heat pumps are paired with a large hot water cylinder.
 This is heated low and slow, the way heat pumps work best, once or twice a day.
 It needs enough capacity to cover the household's hot water needs for the day.
 Modern cylinders are supplied with a large amount of insulation preinstalled.
 You need plenty of space.